klmnden/azure-docs.tr-tr/articles/azure-resource-manager/resource-group-template-functions-logical.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

 ## <a name="and"></a>ve
-`and(arg1, arg2)`
+`and(arg1, arg2, ...)`

-Her iki parametre değerlerini true olup olmadığını denetler.
+Tüm parametre değerlerini true olup olmadığını denetler.

 ### <a name="parameters"></a>Parametreler